open-mmlab/mmsegmentation/docs/en/user_guides/3_inference.md

 Parameters:

-- config (str, :obj:`Path`, or :obj:`mmengine.Config`) - Config file path or the config object.
+- config (str, `Path`, or `mmengine.Config`) - Config file path or the config object.
 - checkpoint (str, optional) - Checkpoint path.
 If left as None, the model will not load any weights.
 - device (str, optional) - CPU/CUDA device option.
 Default 'cuda:0'.
 - cfg_options (dict, optional) - Options to override some settings in the used config.

 Returns:

-- Torch.nn.Module: The constructed segmentor.
+- nn.Module: The constructed segmentor.

 Example: